lextoumbourou/notes/notes/permanent/agentic-reasoning.md

 In contrast, non-agentic workflows include direct methods like [Zero-Shot Prompting](zero-shot-prompting.md), where the LLM returns the result based on a single prompt.
 Some techniques from agentic reasoning are also used in zero-shot prompting, so the line between agentic and non-agentic is not always clear.

-However, there are a series of "design patterns" [^1] that are indicative of an agentic system.
+However, there are a series of ["design patterns"](https://www.deeplearning.ai/the-batch/how-agents-can-improve-llm-performance) that are indicative of an agentic system.

 ### [Tool Use](tool-use.md)